quanterall/HaskellMaterials/README.md

 *Real World Haskell* is not super up-to-date but it teaches the basics of Haskell reasonably and also has in mind that Haskell is a language for writing actual solutions in, not code for its own sake.
-Additionally, it does not teach relatively modern application architecture, but the resources for this have been included in these documents and will be taught separately.
+Additionally, it does not teach relatively modern Haskellapplication architecture, but the resources for this have been included in these documents and will be taught separately.

 ## Learning Haskell